helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Americans have always had an ambivalent attitude toward intelligence.</h3 quote>
+<h3 quote align='center'>At some time in the life cycle of virtually every organization, its ability to succeed in spite of itself runs out.</h3 quote>

 ---